oelin/statistical-path-planning/README.md

 ## Evaluation

-Despite the simplicity of our models, they demonstrate an ability to accurately mimic the behaviour of CBS in unknown environments.
+Despite the simplicity of our model it performs competatively with more complex alternatives.
+Given the size of our dataset, this suggests the underlying task of predicting CBS actions is not particularly difficult.

 ### Performance